 The definitive edition of Catholic Worker cofounder Peter Maurin's Easy Essays, including 74 previously unpublished works

-Although Peter Maurin is well‐known among people connected to the Catholic Worker movement, his Catholic Worker co-founder and mentee Dorothy Day largely overshadowed him.
+Although Peter Maurin is well known among people connected to the Catholic Worker movement, his Catholic Worker co-founder and mentee Dorothy Day largely overshadowed him.
 Maurin was never the charismatic leader that Day was, and some Workers found his idiosyncrasies challenging.
 Reticent to write or even speak much about his personal life, Maurin preferred to present his beliefs and ideas in the form of Easy Essays, published in the New York Catholic Worker.
-Featuring 485 of his essays, as well as seventy-four previously unpublished ones, this text offers a great contribution to the corpus of twentieth-century Catholic life.
+Featuring 482 of his essays, as well as 87 previously unpublished ones, this text offers a great contribution to the corpus of twentieth-century Catholic life.

-Providing scholarly and contextual information for the modern reader, this annotated collection includes over five hundred footnotes that offer a layer of intelligibility that explain Maurin’s use of obscure references to historical people and events that would have been common knowledge for readers during the 1930s.
+Providing scholarly and contextual information for the modern reader, this annotated collection includes more than 350 footnotes which offer a layer of intelligibility that explains Maurin’s use of obscure references to historical people and events that would have been common knowledge for readers during the 1930s.
 When appropriate, the footnotes explain why Maurin chose to cite a person or event.
-A scholarly introduction offers a robust synthesis of contemporary scholarship on Maurin and the Catholic Worker, which considers radical Catholicism and questions regarding race, ethnicity, religious difference, and gender, since many of Maurin’s essays take up these themes.
-Peter Maurin’s Easy Essays shapes the ways Maurin is read in present day and the ways leftist Catholicism is understood as part of 20thcentury history.
+A scholarly Introduction offers a robust synthesis of contemporary scholarship on Maurin and the Catholic Worker that considers radical Catholicism and questions regarding race, ethnicity, religious difference, and gender, because many of Maurin’s essays take up these themes.
+This book shapes the ways Maurin is read in the present day and the ways leftist Catholicism is understood as part of twentieth-century history.